Determining Real

 Determining Real is more than a common philosophical pastime.
 It is actually a vital part of our decision making ability.
 Prediction, from a model of reality, allows us to act in a timely manner, not after the fact.
 If that model is too separated from reality, then our actions are poor and we may not survive.
 Mostly a rough model of real is good enough, but what got really wild is when we started comparing our models and testing them against reality.

 We can’t actually comprehend the true reality of the universe.
-From the scale of how big it is, to how tiny the smallest things we have found are, and how they all work together.
-We see a tiny slither of the electromagnetic spectrum that we call “visible light”, hear only a small part of the sound frequencies, and can only really know about what is happening in our immediate surroundings.
-Compounded on top of this, we can easily be fooled by both others and ourselves.
+We sit, approximately in the middle, of the biggest big we can measure (the observable universe) to the smallest small we can measure (quarks).
+We see a tiny slither of the electromagnetic spectrum that we call “visible light”, hear only a small part of the sound frequencies, experience a tiny slither of temperature and can only know well what is happening in our immediate surroundings.
+Compounded on top of this, we can easily be fooled, most easily by ourselves, also easily by others.

 The point to this is – no single person can comprehend all of what the universe is, what the world is, or even the tiny bit we call human knowledge – because they are so big and we are finite humans.